schwarzmx/doko/README.md

 doko
 ====

-SPARQL Data explorer for your console.
+Semantic Web Data Explorer for your console.